 The Company has established the following means for stockholders to communicate concerns to the Board.
-If the concern relates to the Company's financial statements, accounting practices or internal controls, the concerns should be submitted in writing to the Chairman of the Audit Committee in care of the Company's Secretary at the Company's headquarters address.
-If the concern relates to the Company's governance practices, business ethics or corporate conduct, the concern may be submitted in writing to the Company's Secretary at the Company's headquarters address.
+If the concern relates to the Company's financial statements, accounting practices or internal controls, the concerns should be submitted in writing to the Chairperson of the Audit Committee in care of the Company's Secretary at NorthStar Healthcare Income, Inc., 16 E. 34th St 18th Floor, New York, NY 10016.
+If the concern relates to the Company's governance practices, business ethics or corporate conduct, the concern may be submitted in writing to the Company's Secretary at NorthStar Healthcare Income, Inc., 16 E. 34th St 18th Floor, New York, NY 10016.

 The Company's Whistleblower Policy prohibits the Company and its affiliates and their officers, employees and agents from discharging, demoting, suspending, threatening, harassing or in any other manner discriminating against any employee for raising a concern.
-If a stockholder or employee nonetheless prefers to raise his or her concern in a confidential or anonymous manner, the concern may be directed to the Compliance Officer of the Company at the Company's headquarters address.
+If a stockholder or employee nonetheless prefers to raise his or her concern in a confidential or anonymous manner, the concern may be directed to the Company's Compliance Officer at NorthStar Healthcare Income, Inc., 16 E. 34th St 18th Floor, New York, NY 10016.